-2281-2 Computer Science A UT Gr: 11-12 1 Credit
+2281-2 Computer Science A UT Gr: 11-12 1 Credit [DC]

+Prerequisite: Refer to Dual Credit Course Agreement on page 41.
 Description: Thriving in Our Digital World, is a new Dual Enrollment course that teaches CS Principles, a set of core ideas that shapes the landscape of computer science and its impact on our society.
 In addition to learning about the magic and beauty of computing, students will acquire essential Texas College and Career Readiness skills, such as critical thinking, problem solving, and communication.